jonathancrabtree/Circleator/README.md

 Circleator...

-* Builds on [BioPerl][] and the input file formats that it supports:
+* Builds on [BioPerl][] and the input file formats that it supports, including:
-  * [GenBank][] flat files, GFF, FASTA, etc.
+  * [GenBank][] flat files, GFF, FASTA
-* Accepts a number of other commonly-used datatypes/file formats:
+* Accepts a number of other commonly-used datatypes and file formats:
-  * [BSR][] and [TRF][] output, [SAM/BAM][samtools] files, [VCF][vcftools]-encoded SNPs, and various ad-hoc tab-delimited formats.
+  * [BSR][] and [TRF][] output, [SAM/BAM][samtools] files, [VCF][vcftools]-encoded SNPs, tab-delimited files
-* Outputs publication-ready figures in [SVG][] (Scalable Vector Graphics) format.
+* Outputs publication-ready figures in the [SVG][] (Scalable Vector Graphics) format.
-* Requires a single configuration file whose layout mirrors the layout of the figure itself.
+* Requires only a single configuration file whose layout mirrors that of the figure itself.
+  * Predefined configuration files and "track" types are supplied for common datasets.
-* Supports several advanced features that permit simple analyses to be performed as part of the visualization.
+  * Advanced features allow limited analyses to be performed as a figure is drawn.
 * Includes an extensive set of regression tests.
-* Offers a prototype web-based GUI ("Ringmaster"), currently under development as a separate project.
+* Offers a prototype web-based GUI (under the "Ringmaster" project.)

 [bioperl]: http://www.bioperl.org
 [svg]: http://www.w3.org/Graphics/SVG/